Asian stocks, euro hit by threat of Europe downgrades

 The mood darkened after ratings agency Moody's said it would review ratings of all EU member states in the first quarter of 2012, while rival Fitch said the summit had failed to provide a "comprehensive" solution to the debt crisis.

 European shares fell around 2 percent and Wall Street slipped about 1.5 percent.
-S&P 500 index futures were trading flat on Tuesday, suggesting stocks may steady when U.S. markets open later.
+S&P 500 index futures were trading up modestly in Asia on Tuesday, suggesting stocks may steady when U.S. markets open later.

 As equity markets dived on both sides of the Atlantic on Monday, yields on Italian and Spanish debt spiked, with Italy's 10-year government bond yields crossing the 7 percent threshold widely seen as unsustainable in the longer term.